xiaosaiyao/epiregulon.book/docs/sce.md

 gr <- GenomicRanges::makeGRangesFromDataFrame(peak_position)
 ```

-Refer to the section on [Constructing a SingleCellExperiment object](## Constructing a SingleCellExperiment object) on how to construct SingleCellExperiment, add colData, rowData and reduced dimensions.
+Refer to the section on [Constructing a SingleCellExperiment object]{## Constructing a SingleCellExperiment object} on how to construct SingleCellExperiment, add colData, rowData and reduced dimensions.

 ## Important points